-In the case where a supplier of goods or services resident abroad temporarily supplies either goods or services in Thailand or provides services abroad that are used in Thailand, the payer of their invoices is responsible to remit the VAT to which they are liable within seven days from the last day of the month in which the payment was made.
+Where a supplier of goods or services resident abroad temporarily supplies either goods or services in Thailand or provides services abroad that are used in Thailand, the payer of their invoices is responsible for remitting the VAT to which they are liable within seven days from the last day of the month in which the payment was made.
 The VAT so remitted is regarded as input tax and can be utilised in the same manner as the other input tax of the payer.